gmcmacran/microsoftLTR/README.md

 frequency, and stream length.
 A query is the string the user types into Bing.
 There is a many-to-many relationship between documents and queries stemming from the user sees many web pages per search and a document may show up in many queries.
+The label for a document depends on the query it is in.

 Each row in training is a document.
 The first ten rows look like